-Reverse mortgages are loans in which a homeowner borrows money against the value of his or her home.
-These types of mortgages are designed for, and only available to, elderly homeowners, and as such, they involve unique requirements and risks.
-Learn more about reverse mortgages, their benefits, and what to be wary of below.
+Reverse mortgages are loans in which a homeowner borrows money against the value of their home.
+These types of mortgages are designed for, and only available to, homeowners age 62 and older, so they involve unique requirements and risks.

-At least one listed homeowner is aged 62 years or older.
+- At least one listed homeowner, 62 or older

-The home must be the homeowner's primary residence.
+- The home must be the homeowner's primary home

-The home must be all or mostly paid off.
+- The home loan balance must be all or mostly paid off

 Features and Risks of Reverse Mortgages

 Depending on the type of loan, a homeowner can use the borrowed money to:

 For example, suppose a retired homeowner finds that their income from savings or Social Security payments isn't enough.
 In that case, a reverse mortgage is useful for increasing monthly income.
 A reverse mortgage can provide a guaranteed income for the rest of your life.
 This can ensure that you or your loved one can afford assisted living or end-of-life caregiving costs.is

 Reverse mortgages also involve unique risks.
 A senior citizen may have diminished decision-making capacity and can't fully understand the terms and obligations of these loans.
 They are susceptible to deceptive advertising or face financial pressure to pay for long-term care or nursing home costs.

 - Foreclosure may occur due to a failure to pay property taxes or homeowners insurance, as these obligations remain the borrower's responsibility.